roovo/obsidian-card-board/README.md

 - **Empty board**: has no pre-defined columns.

 These are just to get you started.
-You can add/edit/re-order/delete columns for these (or any board) in the settings pane.
+You can add/edit/re-order/delete columns for these (or any board) via the plugin's settings.

 ## Cards
 Any task in your vault can appear as a card in a column on a board.
 In order to